its-pk-here/Smart-Predictive-Modeling-for-Rental-Property-Prices/README.md

 #### 7. Deployment:
 Once a satisfactory model is developed, deploy it as a user-friendly web application or API where users can input property details and receive rent predictions.

+## Expected Outcomes:
+The successful implementation of the house rent prediction model will provide property owners, tenants, and property management companies with a tool to estimate rental prices accurately.
+This will enhance transparency, aid in decision-making, and contribute to a more efficient and equitable rental market.